-(b) To promote greater alignment of interests between the Directors and the policyholders of the Company and shareholders of Lifeco, the Company and certain of its affiliates have mandatory DSU Plans and/or voluntary Deferred Share Unit Plans (the "Mandatory DSU Plans" and the "Voluntary DSU Plans" respectively) in which the Directors of the Company participate.
-Under the Mandatory DSU Plans, each Director who is a resident of Canada or the United States must receive 50% of their annual Board retainer in the form of Lifeco Deferred Share Units (DSUs).
+(b) To promote greater alignment of interests between the Directors and the policyholders of the Company and shareholders of Lifeco, the Company and certain of its affiliates have mandatory DSU Plans and/or voluntary DSU Plans (the "Mandatory DSU Plans" and the "Voluntary DSU Plans" respectively) in which the Directors of the Company participate.
+Under the Mandatory DSU Plans, each Director who is a resident of Canada or the United States must receive 50% of their annual Board retainer in the form of Lifeco DSUs.
 Under the Voluntary DSU Plans, each Director may elect to receive the balance of their annual Board retainer and Board Committee fees entirely in the form of DSUs, entirely in cash, or equally in cash and DSUs.
 In both cases, the number of DSUs granted is determined by dividing the amount of remuneration payable to the Director by the weighted average trading price per Lifeco common share on the Toronto Stock Exchange (TSX) for the last five trading days of the preceding fiscal quarter.
 Directors receive additional DSUs for dividends payable on the common shares of Lifeco based on the value of a DSU at the dividend payment date.
-DSUs are redeemable when an individual ceases to be a Director, or as applicable, an officer or employee of the Company or any of its affiliates by a lump sum cash payment, based on the weighted average trading price per Lifeco common share on the TSX for the last five trading days preceding the date of redemption.
-In 2021, \$4 in Directors' fees were used to acquire DSUs (\$5 in 2020).
-At December 31, 2021, the carrying value of the DSU liability is \$52 (\$38 in 2020) recorded within other liabilities.
+DSUs are redeemable when an individual ceases to be a Director, or as applicable, an officer or employee of the Company or any of its affiliates by a lump sum cash payment, based on the weighted average trading price per Lifeco common share on the Tox of the state of redemption.
+In 2022, \$4 in Directors' fees were used to acquire DSUs (\$4 in 2021).
+At December 31, 2022, the carrying value of the DSU liability is \$50 (\$52 in 2021) recorded within other liabilities.

 Certain employees of the Company are entitled to receive DSUs.
 Under these DSU Plans, certain employees may elect to receive DSUs as settlement of their annual incentive plan or as settlement of PSUs issued under the Company's PSU Plan.
 In both cases these employees are granted DSUs equivalent to Lifeco's common shares.
 Employees receive additional DSUs in respect of dividends payable on the common shares based on the value of the DSUs at the time.
 DSUs are redeemable when an individual ceases to be an officer or employee of the Company or any of its affiliates, by a lump sum cash payment representing the value of the DSUs at that date.
 The Company uses the fair-value based method to account for the DSUs granted to employees under the plans.
-For the year ended December 31, 2021, the Company recognized compensation expense of \$15 (\$4 in 2020) for the DSU Plans recorded in operating and administrative expenses in the Consolidated Statements of Earnings.
-At December 31, 2021, the carrying value of the DSU liability is \$38 (\$24 in 2020) recorded within other liabilities in the Consolidated Balance Sheets.
+For the year ended December 31, 2022, the Company recognized compensation expense of \$1 (\$15 in 2021) for the DSU Plans recorded in operating and administrative expenses in the Consolidated Statements of Earnings.
+At December 31, 2022, the carrying value of the DSU liability is \$39 (\$38 in 2021) recorded within other liabilities in the Consolidated Balance Sheets.